21 Top Attractions & Places to Visit in Utah

 Like a scene from an old western film, red rock buttes rise up from the orange desert floor, and occasionally a horse and rider even wanders by.
 This is Monument Valley Navajo Tribal Park, located on the Navajo Indian Reservation on the Utah-Arizona border.

-Numerous films and commercials have been shot in this scenic area, which is famous for its spectacular red mesas and stone pinnacles.
+Numerous films and commercials have been shot in Monument Valley, which is famous for its spectacular red mesas and stone pinnacles.
 Within the park is Valley Drive, a one-way, 17-mile, self-drive dirt road running between the buttes and through the dramatic landscape.
 Pullouts all along the route offer great opportunities for photography and soaking up the scenery.
+This road is not open to RVs or trailers.

 If you want to go beyond this one road to explore the park more fully, you must use a guide, which can be arranged at the visitor center.
 If you don't have time for the drive, which is usually done at a snail's pace due to the curves and sightseeing stops, the view from the Monument Valley Visitor Center is spectacular, and one of the best viewpoints in Monument Valley.